wisp-lang/wisp/Readme.md

 ```clojure
 (set! a 1)
 ```
-Note that `!` suffic serves as an alert of causing side-effects.
+Note that `!` suffix serves as an alert of causing side-effects.

 #### Conditionals

-Conditional code branching in wisp is expressed via if special form.
+Conditional code branching in _wisp_ is expressed via if special form.
 First expression following `if` is a condition, if it evaluates to `true` result of the `if` expression is the second expression, otherwise it's the third expression.